WebFiori/docs/database.md

 ### Adding Connection Using Command Line Interface

 This way of adding database connections is recommended since connection information will be first validated before stored.
-To add new connection, simply run the command `add` as follows: `php webfiori add`.
-When the command is executed, a menu that has options will appear.
+To add new connection, simply run the command `php webfiori add:db-connection`.
 The following image shows the whole process of adding the connection using CLI.

 <img src="assets/images/add-connection-command.gif" alt="Add connection command.">

 ### Creating Database Table

 It is recommended to use command line interface in creating table classes.
 By using CLI, you only have to give database table properties as inputs and the class will be created automatically for you.
-To create a new database table class, simply run the command `php webfiori create` and select the desired option from the menu.
+To create a new database table class, simply run the command `php webfiori create:table`.

 <img src="assets/images/add-table-command.gif" alt="Add database table command.">

 ### Initializing Database Table

-The command `php webfiori create` can be also used to initialize the table in database by selecting another option.
+The command `php webfiori create:table` can be also used to initialize the table in database by selecting another option.

 <img src="assets/images/initialize-table-command.gif" alt="Initialize database table command.">

-### Modifying Database Table

-The command `php webfiori update-table` is used to modify the structure of the table.
-This command accepts one argument that has the name `--table`.
-The value of the argument must be the name of the table class including its namespace.

 <img src="assets/images/add-table-col-command.gif" alt="Initialize database table command.">